fennifith/discord-github-thing-doer/README.md

 					'auth' command, but verifies their account through the creation of a gist instead of using GitHub's OAuth APIs.

+!github whois <user>			Outputs the user's verified identity, if any; passing an @mention
+					or GitHub login should both result in the same output.

 !github ls contributors			Lists the contributors to the repository that the current channel
 					is linked to, if any.